NBA Rumors: Los Angeles Clippers Reveal Top Four Targets In 2019 Offseason

 — Warriors Wire (@TheWarriorsWire) January 20, 2019

-The Clippers may not be considered as major players on the trade market but the 2019 NBA free agency is a different story.
-When the 2018-19 NBA season is over, the Clippers are set to open a huge chunk of their salary cap space which is expected to be enough to persuade at least two of Kevin Durant, DeMarcus Cousins, and Kawhi Leonard to take their talent to Los Angeles.
+The Clippers may not be considered major players on the trade market but the 2019 NBA free agency is a different story.
+When the 2018-19 NBA season is over, the Clippers are set to open a huge chunk of their salary cap space, which is expected to be enough to persuade at least two of Kevin Durant, DeMarcus Cousins, and Kawhi Leonard to take their talent to Los Angeles.
 Durant and Leonard haven’t shown any indication that they plan to leave their respective teams, but they also didn’t give an assurance they will stay.

 Meanwhile, the departure of DeMarcus Cousins in Golden State might be inevitable.
 After winning an NBA championship title and succeeding to regain his All-Star form, Cousins is expected to seek for a huge payday in the 2019 NBA free agency.
 The Clippers have long been interested in “Boogie.”
 Kevin O’Connor of The Ringer revealed the Clippers once had a trade discussion with the Sacramento Kings involving Blake Griffin and Cousins.